How to Successfully Breastfeed in a Baby Carrier

 - Never let your little one stay in a nursing position once your baby is done feeding, especially if your baby falls asleep.
 Always shift your baby back to a safe upright babywearing position once you're done to prevent asphyxiation risk.
 Adjust and tighten the carrier accordingly.

 - Make sure you've mastered both nursing and babywearing independently before attempting to nurse in the baby carrier.
-It is important to understand that breastfeeding and babywearing are two separate skills that need to both individually be practiced, established and confidently executed before deciding to combine them.
+It is important to understand that breastfeeding and babywearing are two separate skills that need to both individually be practiced established,ed and confidently executed before deciding to combine them.

 - Practice breastfeeding in the carrier at home before attempting to do it on the go.
 It's okay to try different techniques and nursing positions to find the ones that work best for you.

-- It is helpful and suggested that you reach out to a babywearing consultant to assist with babywearing while breastfeeding if this is a skill you are needing help with and are wanting to achieve, especially if you are in the newborn season.
+- It is beneficial to reach out to a babywearing consultant to assist with babywearing while breastfeeding if this is a skill you are needing help with and are wanting to achieve, especially if you are in the newborn season.
 Please reach out to us at Wildbird if you are needing help finding a babywearing consultant.

 FAQs